iamvineettiwari/raft/Readme.md

 2. If `FOLLOWER` suspects `LEADER` failure, it transists to `CANDIDATE` state
 3. If `CANDIDATE` receives votes from quorum, it transists to `LEADER` state
 4. If `CANDIDATE` fails to receive votes from quorum or discovers any node with higher term number, it transists to `FOLLOWER` state
-5. If election times out, a new election is started with higher term number
+5. If election times out / votes are equal, a new election is started with higher term number
 6. If a `LEADER` discovers any new `LEADER` with higher term number, it transists to `FOLLOWER` state

 ### Three Server configuration steps